Yuwuko/Yuuko/README.md

 ## Commands

 The global invocation/prefix is `@Yuuko` (mention) and the custom prefix is automatically set to `-`, but can be changed.
-Using `-settings commandPrefix !` will change the prefix and `-help [command]` will show you usage for the given command.
+Using `-settings prefix !` will change the prefix and `-help [command]` will show you usage for the given command.

 ### Core